azv-media/azv-media/README.md

-# Hello! 👋
+# Hey! 👋

-I'm [Armaan], a passionate engineer with expertise in machine learning, deep learning, TensorFlow, and web development.
+I'm Armaan, a passionate tech enthusiast with expertise in machine learning, deep learning, TensorFlow, and web development.
 I have a knack for creating cutting-edge AI solutions and crafting stunning websites using platforms like WordPress, Wix, and Shopify.
 Let me give you a glimpse into my world of technology and web design.

 <img align="right" alt="Coding" width="400" src="https://media.licdn.com/dms/image/D5603AQGtdGZGj9N42Q/profile-displayphoto-shrink_800_800/0/1673687133338?e=1700092800&v=beta&t=ZIEkF2XqC7KPTvdWU8xzLtWEKHGOKCn-ZJMfnIc51vQ">